2023 Best Visual & Performing Arts Schools in Pennsylvania

 Top 10 Best Visual & Performing Arts Schools

-The excellent programs at Carnegie Mellon University helped the school earn the #3 place on this year’s ranking of the best visual and performing arts schools in Pennsylvania.
-Carnegie Mellon is a fairly large private not-for-profit school located in the large city of Pittsburgh.
+The excellent programs at Messiah University helped the school earn the #2 place on this year’s ranking of the best visual and performing arts schools in Pennsylvania.
+Located in the large suburb of Mechanicsburg, Messiah is a private not-for-profit school with a small student population.

 After completing their degree, visual and performing arts graduates from Carnegie Mellon carry an average student debtload of $25,831.

 A rank of #5 on this year’s list means University of Pennsylvania is a great place for visual and performing arts students.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a very large student population.
+Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.

 The average amount in student loans that visual and performing arts majors at UPenn take out is $24,541.